Improving Zero-Shot Cross-Lingual Transfer Learning via Robust Training: Zero-Shot Cross-Lingual Transfer with Robust Training

 \subsection{Randomized Smoothing}

-Unlike adversarial training, which always considers the worst case, randomized smoothing is trying to guarantee the local smoothness of the classifier.
-Let $f$ be the classifier learned by solving the normal optimization problem
+Unlike adversarial training, which always considers the most effective perturbation, randomized smoothing focuses on the expectation case and aims to guarantee the local smoothness of the classifier at the same time.
+Following previous work \cite{Cohen19randomized,Ye20safer}, we let $f$ be the classifier learned by solving the normal optimization problem and learn a smoothed classifier $g$ such that